 History and Tradition

 Our offerings come from an “insight,” “mindfulness,” or “vipassana” perspective and are rooted in the practices of Buddhist meditation of Southeastern Asia.
-Also known as Theravāda Buddhism, this form of meditation focuses on insight that arises from a meditator’s actual experience as the true nature of reality is exposed.
+Also known as Theravāda Buddhism, the teachings of the Elders, this form of meditation focuses on insight that arises from a meditator’s actual experience as the true nature of reality is exposed.
 The practice also focuses on cultivating moral behavior, walking the middle path, and preserving the Buddha’s teachings.